hpc/charliecloud/doc-src/virtualbox.rst

 Click *Begin installation*.
 Configure:

-* *Root password:* Set to something random (e.g. :code:`pwgen -cny 12`), which
+* *Root password:* Something random (e.g. :code:`pwgen -cny 12`), which you
-  you can then forget because it will never be needed again.
+  can then forget because it will never be needed again.
 * *User creation:*

   * *User name:* charlie
   * *Make this user administrator:* yes
-  * *Password:* If the appliance will be used on single-user desktops, or other appropriate situations, and it does not conflict with your organization's policies, a dummy password such as "foo" can be used.
+  * *Password:* Decent password that meets your organization's requirements.
-    Otherwise, choose a good password.
+    Users of the appliance will not have access to this password itself but will have its hash in :code:`/etc/shadow`.

 Click *Finish configuration*, then *Reboot* and wait for the login prompt to come up in the console.
 Note that the install ISO will be automatically